JesseEsquivel/MDATP/Scripts/EPP/ReadMe.md

 # :cat: Microsoft Defender Endpoint Protection Platform :cat:
 Scripts for the EPP side of MDE.
-DefenderEPP.ps1 can be used to configure a machine for an MDE evaluation.
+DefenderEPP.ps1 can be used to configure a machine for an MDE evaluation/assessment.

 # Configure using DefenderEPP.ps1
 Script to quickly prepare/configure an endpoint for MDE evaluation/assessment.